shrugs/Googiri/README.md

 ## Features

 - Use Siri's first party integration features with Google's speech-to-text
+    + i.e. speak to Google, get results from Siri
+    + use Google to transcribe your message and Siri to create the reminders
 - Set a default handler (Siri, Google, or a Webserver) to handle normal queries
+    + i.e. who should handle "how tall is the empire state building?"
+    + default: `Google`
-- When you want to explicitly handle a query with a certain handler, specify it before the query. i.e. "Jarvis, turn off my thermostat" rather than simply "turn off my thermostat"
+- When you want to explicitly handle a query with a certain handler, specify it before the query.
+    + i.e. "Jarvis, turn off my thermostat" rather than simply "turn off my thermostat"
 - When using your own webserver, you may return JSON to trigger actions on the iDevice, including access to every installed Activator listener.
     + Success or Error responses can also be displayed on the device from the webserver